Trip Facts

 Max.
 Altitude: 1300m/4264ft

-Helping you with your luggage and suitcase, our staff will escort you to the hotel after picking you up from Tribhuvan International Airport(TIA).
-After a long flight, you can relax and either take a nap or wander through Thamel’s charming streets.
-We will tell you more about our exciting journey that night in the hotel and you could check your necessary items.
+Helping you with your luggage and suitcase, our staff will escort you to the hotel from Tribhuvan International Airport(TIA).
+After a long flight, you will arrive at the hotel and here, you can relax, take a nap, or wander through Thamel’s charming streets.
+After a while, we will tell you more about our exciting Island peak climbing journey in the hotel and help you prepare for it.
+Overnight at the hotel in Kathmandu.

 Walking Hours: 40 Minutes Flight, About 3-4 Hours Trek